European Soccer Weekend: Clasico in Madrid and English final - WHIZ News

 ITALY

-Five matches in Italy may go ahead in empty stadiums, including a top-of-the-table clash between Juventus and Inter Milan.
+Five matches in Italy will be played in empty stadiums, including a top-of-the-table clash between Juventus and Inter Milan.

 The measures have been taken because of the virus outbreak in northern Italy.
 Last weekend, four Serie A matches were postponed.

-Serie A’s governing body has yet to release a statement but the other matches that could take place without fans are: Udinese vs. Fiorentina (Saturday), AC Milan vs. Genoa, Parma vs. Spal, and Sassuolo vs. Brescia (all Sunday.)
+The other matches that will take place without fans are: Udinese vs. Fiorentina (Saturday), AC Milan vs. Genoa, Parma vs. Spal, and Sassuolo vs. Brescia (all Sunday.)

 Inter trails Serie A leader Juventus by six points going into the Derby d’Italia, although it has played a match less.